 Accessibility and Room Considerations

-An Introduction to Management Theory professor wants to get an idea of how well her students understand the distinctions between the concepts of Theory X and Theory Y management (MacGregor, 1960).
-She decides to use the Categorizing Grid technique and begins to create a list of a dozen terms and short phrases she associates with each concept.
-She makes sure that each item clearly relates to one theory or the other, and she discards those that could be categorized in either.
-She makes a Google Slide document with the concepts Theory X and Theory Y in large letters on the top row.
-Below the table, she lists all concepts in random order.
-In class, she has students work at their tables and gives students five minutes to sort the terms into the appropriate boxes, and document their results on their table's slide.
-Reviewing the results later, she realized that students had focused almost entirely on these two theories' human-nature and motivational aspects, neglecting the managerial and organizational consequences.
-Students had little trouble categorizing the terms that related directly to Theory X or Theory Y in the abstract, but they did less well with those items related to applications (Modified from Angelo 161-162).
+An Introduction to Management Theory professor wanted to understand how well her students understood the distinctions between Theory X and Theory Y management (MacGregor, 1960).
+She used the Categorizing Grid technique and began to create a list of a dozen terms and short phrases she associated with each concept.
+She made sure that each item related to one theory or another and discarded those that could be categorized in either.
+She made a Google Slide document with the concepts Theory X and Theory Y in large letters on the top row.
+Below the table, she listed all concepts in random order.
+In class, she had students work at their tables and gave them five minutes to sort the terms into the appropriate boxes and document their results on their slides.
+Reviewing the results later, she realized that students had focused almost entirely on these two theories' human nature and motivational aspects, neglecting the managerial and organizational consequences.
+Students had little trouble categorizing the terms related directly to Theory X or Theory Y in the abstract.
+Still, they did less well with those items related to applications (Modified from Angelo 161-162).

-At the end of the second week of Comparative Animal Physiology, the instructor decided to assess the class's skill at categorizing mammals visually.
-He structured the assignment in two stages, projecting numbered slides and directing students to write the numbers in the correct boxes on a shared Google Slide document he prepared.
+At the end of the second week of Comparative Animal Physiology, the instructor assessed the class's skill at categorizing mammals visually.
+He structured the assignment in two stages: projecting numbered slides and directing students to write the numbers in the correct boxes on a shared Google Slide document he prepared.
 For the first assessment, he used a grid divided into boxes for three mammalian subclasses: Prototheria, Metatheria, and Eutheria.
 He projected 30 slides of animals, with examples more or less divided among subclasses.
 Students' performance in the activity was strong, with only a few confusions here and there.
-At the next class meeting, he asked students to categorize 35 slides of members of subclass Eutheria into seven of its major orders.
-Results here were uneven.
-The instructor went over the results and suggested the most critical areas for review, reminding students that the midterm would include questions requiring exactly this sort of categorizing (Modified from Angelo 161).
+At the next class meeting, he asked students to categorize 35 slides of members of subclass Eutheria into seven of its significant orders.
+The results here were uneven.
+The instructor reviewed the results and suggested the most critical areas for review, reminding students that the midterm would include questions requiring exactly this sort of categorizing (Modified from Angelo 161).

 Angelo, Thomas A., and K. Patricia Cross.
 Classroom Assessment Techniques: a Handbook for College Teacher/em>.
 Jossey-Bass, 1993. pp. 160-163.